Poker Rules

-Poker Hand Ranking
+Poker Hand Rankings:

 Poker hand rankings are essential to understand if you want to play the game.